pvhoffman/autotools-template/README.md

 8. To run unit tests execute `make check`.
 9. Remove the .git directory and create a new repository with `git init`, `git add .`, etc.

-## Known issues
-- **configure** script complains about AX_CXX_STDCXX macro or parameters: Ensure the ax_cxx_compile_stdcxx.m4 file exists in the /usr/local/aclocal ,or /usr/share/aclocal, directory.
-This file can be obtained from [here](http://git.savannah.gnu.org/gitweb/?p=autoconf-archive.git;a=blob_plain;f=m4/ax_cxx_compile_stdcxx.m4) and can be manually copied to /usr/local/aclocal, or /usr/share/aclocal, if required.
-After copying this file you'll need to execute `autoreconf --force` in the project directory to generate a new configure script.